gchq/gaffer-doc/docs/administration-guide/gaffer-config/config.md

-## How to configure a Gaffer instance
+# How to configure a Gaffer instance

 There are various configuration files for Gaffer, this page gives an overview of the commonly used files and how to tweak them for your project needs.

-Here is an example file structure which suites a stand alone deployment using
-docker:
+Generally a simple deployment will include the following files that modify the deployment to your needs:

 !!! example "Example Gaffer project structure"